How it works

 Intensive reading

-Intensive reading isn't really about reading - it's about learning to read.
-It means studying every aspect of a text deliberately so you understand both the message and how it's put together.
+Intensive reading isn't really about reading — it's about learning to read.
+It means working through a text slowly and deliberately so you understand both what it says and how it's put together.

 You don't need to know everything.
-Meet the material where you are and aim to be fluent in the part of the language you already know.
+Meet the material at your current level and aim to be fluent in the parts of the language you know.
+As you improve, return to earlier weeks with intention.
+Each pass strengthens comprehension, reinforces what you've already learned, and reveals things that were previously out of reach.

 Shared conversations